-Murder/Non-negligent manslaughter: The willful (non-negligent) killing of a human being by another.
+Murder/Non-negligent Manslaughter: The willful non-negligent killing of a human being by another.

 Manslaughter by Negligence: The killing of another person through gross negligence.

-Sex Offense: Any sexual act directed against another person, without the consent of the victim, including instances where the victim is incapable of giving consent.
+Sex Assault / Offense: Any sexual act directed against another person, without the consent of the victim, including instances where the victim is incapable of giving consent.

-Rape: The penetration, no matter how slight, of the vagina or anus with any body part or object, or Oral penetration by a sex organ of another person, without the consent of the victim.
+Rape: The penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim.
+Fondling: The touching of the private body parts of another person for the purpose of sexual

 Fondling: The touching of the private body parts of another person for the purpose of sexual gratification, without the consent of the victim, including instances where the victim is incapable of giving consent because of his/her age or because of his/her temporary or permanent mental incapacity.

 Incest: Sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law.